wavemaker/docs/learn/app-development/custom-widgets/prefab-with-partials.md

 [Prefabs](/learn/app-development/custom-widgets/prefabs-overview) are reusable application parts that you can integrate into applications easily.
 To learn how to create Prefabs in WaveMaker, see [Creating Prefabs](/learn/app-development/custom-widgets/creating-prefabs).

 With Partials inside a Prefab, you can create higher abstraction levels, and reuse functions across the web and mobile projects.
-You can use several other features, including organizing UI, using the form factor for enabling different screen size compositions.
+You can use several other features, including organizing UI, using form-factor for enabling different screen size compositions.
 Additionally, benefit from using features like [Data Table with Row Expansion](/learn/how-tos/how-to-configure-row-expansion-in-a-data-table) and [Page Dialogs](/learn/app-development/widgets/modal-dialogs/modal-windows-dialogs#page-dialog) for on-demand content loading.

 ## Creating Partials